How to Recycle and Reuse VHS Tapes

 If you are in Australia, then you can look for recycling services for video and audio tapes along with their cases, you can simply give away your VHS tapes to these companies.
 In some communities, VHS tapes are considered e-waste and can be recycled through the regular e-waste collection program.

 If you don’t like the idea of recycling them, there are many collectors out there who are ready to buy all your old VHS tapes.
 Just put them on e-bay or sell them at garage sales and make some money out of them.
 You can also donate the classic tapes to the local library.

 To recycle tapes responsibly you first need to separate the pieces of them and then recycle each element in the following ways:

 i.
 The shells are made of lower grade plastics thus these have very limited appeal on the polymer market.
 Still, these can return in the form of packaging and insulation.

 ii.
 Screws and springs are much simpler to reuse once melted.
 The tape can also be used when mixed with other tapes - and be heated and moulded for use in rugged outdoor furniture and decking.

 iii.
 VHS tapes were typically sold in cases of various kinds.
 Some were made of plastics and some were of cardboard.
 The cardboard ones can easily be recycled but plastic cases are more difficult.

 You could research any communities who would like to reuse them, but if you simply cannot find one you could always do something creative to reuse them - for instance storing electronics and stationary.
 Be sure you keep them away from the fire as they can be highly flammable.

-Above all, if you need to convert your old video tapes to DVD, you can consult with the team at Cineclair Productions.
+Above all, if you need to convert your old video tapes, you can consult with the team at Cineclair Productions.